-- 1. Explain the basic characteristics that are common to all living organisms. - 2.
+- 1. Explain the basic characteristics common to all living organisms. - 2.
 Describe the levels of organization of life. - 3.
-Summarize how the terms homeostasis, metabolism, development, and adaptation all relate to living organisms. - 4.
 Explain why the study of evolution is important in understanding life.

-The science of biology is the study of living organisms and their environments.
+The science of biology is the study of living organisms and the environments they live in.
 All living organisms (Fig. 1.1) share several basic characteristics.
-They (1) are organized, (2) acquire materials and energy, (3) are homeostatic, (4) respond to stimuli, (5) reproduce and grow, and (6) have an evolutionary history.
+They (1) are organized, (2) acquire materials and energy, (3) are homeostatic, (4) respond to stimuli, (5) reproduce and have the potential for growth, and (6) have an evolutionary history.